Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/core/marketing-and-sales-strategy.md

 | Customer Success | $0.9M | $1.8M | $2.9M |
 | **Total** | **$6.4M** | **$11.5M** | **$17.4M** |

-This comprehensive marketing and sales strategy is designed to position SkyMirror as a leading global technology ecosystem, drive adoption of our integrated solutions, and create sustainable growth across all business units.
+This comprehensive marketing and sales strategy is designed to position Skymirror as a leading global technology ecosystem, drive adoption of our integrated solutions, and create sustainable growth across all business units.